web-scheme/wsc/bootstrap/README.md

 # Bootstrapping WebScheme

-The idea is to implement the whole thing in this `bootstrap` folder, fork the bootstrap code into the top-level `src` folder with needed adjustments, and use Guile to run the `bootstrap` code to compile the `src` code.
+The idea is to implement the whole thing in the `src` folder in Guile, fork the bootstrap-ready Guile code into a temporary folder, tweak the existing `src` tree to better fit R7RS (module system), and use the forked Guile code to compile the refactored `src` code.

 ## Get Started